 Species of the Rainforest

 Tasmania contains Australia's largest tracts of cool temperate rainforest, covering around 10% of the State.
-Most rainforest occurs in areas receiving over 1 200 mm of rain a year, but some isolated patches occur in damp gullies in drier areas.
+Most rainforest occurs in areas receiving over 1 200 mm of rain a year, and on average at least 50 mm of rain in the driest month, but some isolated patches occur in damp gullies in drier areas.